truthcoin/www.truthcoin.info/_posts/2015-11-24-drivechain.md

 ### Note on Commenting

-It might be most helpful if all technical questions are posted immediately below, and most news/interest/effect questions are posted on social media sites.
+It might be most helpful (to everyone) if all technical questions are posted immediately below, and most news/interest/effect questions are posted on social media sites.

 <!--